Concerts

 St Garmon's is very proud to continue our series of concerts into 2026 to suit all musical tastes!

-We are offering performances of Early, Baroque, Welsh, Choral and silver band music over the coming months.
+We are offering performances of Early, Baroque, Welsh, Jazz and Choral music over the coming months.

 The church is an intimate setting and has a lovely warm acoustic.
 Liquid refreshment is offered, or for more substantial fayre The Hand and The West Arms both offer a varied and tasty menu.